macOS Software Engineer, App

 - You're highly productive while writing quality code.
 We release updates every 1-2 weeks.
 You can break down big projects in small deliverables.
 You care about the outcome and take a pragmatic approach to deliver it.
 You keep things simple and rather write a little bit more code than adopting a third-party dependency.
 You know when you want a code review or need to write tests.

 - You're product-minded.
 Raycast is designed to keep developers focused.
 You have a sense for great user experience and feel when something is off.
 You prefer polishing a feature instead of shipping soul-less pixels.
-You add analytics to reason about changes in the app and pro-actively iterate.
+You add analytics to reason about changes in the app and proactively iterate.
+You don't need to get told what to do and are proactive picking up work yourself.

 - You put our users first.
 Throughout Raycast you find many little details.
 You pay attention to detail and provide our users a delightful experience.
 You can't stand bugs and don't shy away from user feedback.